Joint Beamforming and Position Optimization for Fluid RIS-aided ISAC Systems: Simulation Results

 \section{Simulation Results}

-This section provides numerical results to validate the effectiveness of the fRIS-aided ISAC system and the proposed algorithm.
-Unless stated otherwise, the simulation parameters are set as follows.
-The center frequency of this system is $2.4$GHz, corresponding to a wavelength of $\lambda\!=\!0.125$m.
-The ISAC BS is located at ($3$m, $0$m, $0$m), and equipped with $M\!=\!8$ antennas.
-The transmitter has a maximum transmit power of $10$dBm.
-The fRIS, consisting of $16$ elements ($N_x\!=\!N_y=4$), is positioned at ($0$m, $3$m, $3$m), with a size of $A \!\times\!
-A$ where $A\!=\!4\lambda$ and a minimal inter-element spacing of $\Delta D=\lambda/2$.
-Additionally, we consider $K\!\!=\!\!4$ communication users and $T\!\!=\!\!3$ targets.
-The users are randomly distributed within an area centered at ($30$m, $100$m, $0$m) with a radius of $10$m.
-As observed from fRIS, the targets' (azimuth, elevate) angles are ($-60^\circ$, $0^\circ$), ($10^\circ$, $0^\circ$) and ($55^\circ$, $0^\circ$), respectively.
-The noise power of the users are set as $\sigma_0^2\!=\!-60$dBm and QPSK is used for modulation.
-The weighting coefficient $\alpha$ for balancing the communication and sensing performance is $0.5$.
-Moreover, the channel fading coefficients $\zeta_G$ and $\zeta_k$ are calculated by $\eta\cdot(\frac{1}{\text{dist}})^{2}$, where $\eta\!=\! -10$dB is the path loss exponent and dist denotes the transmitter-receiver distance \cite{SDR_RIS}.
+This section provides numerical results to validate the effectiveness of the system and the proposed algorithm.
+We set the default parameters as follows.
+The center frequency of this system is $2.4$GHz.
+The ISAC BS is located at ($3$, $0$, $0$)m, and equipped with $M\!=\!8$ antennas.
+The transmitter has maximum transmit power of $10$dBm.
+The fRIS, consisting of $25$ elements ($N_x\!=\!N_y=5$), is positioned at ($0$, $3$, $3$)m, with a size of $A \!\times\!
+A$ where $A\!=\!5\lambda$ and a minimal inter-element spacing of $\Delta D=\lambda/2$.
+Additionally, we consider $K\!\!=\!\!4$ users and $T\!\!=\!\!3$ targets.
+The users are randomly distributed within an area centered at ($50$, $100$, $0$)m with a radius of $10$m.
+Observed from fRIS, the targets' (azimuth, elevation) angles are ($-20^\circ$, $0^\circ$), ($5^\circ$, $0^\circ$), and ($30^\circ$, $0^\circ$), respectively.
+The noise power is set as $\sigma_0^2\!=\!-60$dBm, and QPSK is used for modulation.
+The weighting coefficient $\alpha$ is $0.5$.
+Moreover, the channel fading coefficients $\zeta_G$ and $\zeta_k$ are calculated by $\eta\cdot(\frac{1}{\text{dist}})^{2}$, where $\eta\!=\! -3$dB is the path loss, and dist denotes the transmitter-receiver distance \cite{SDR_RIS}.
 The penalty factor for ALM and the convergence threshold are set as $1$ and $10^{-5}$, respectively.
-All simulations are averaged over $100$ Monte Carlo trials.
+All simulation results are averaged over $100$ Monte Carlo trials. {In addition, $\mathbf{x}$, $\boldsymbol{\Theta}$, and $\omega$ are randomly initialized under their respective constraints, while the fRIS element positions $\mathbf{p}$ are initialized as stated in Section \ref{sec:optimize_FRIS_pos}.}

-The performance of the proposed design is evaluated against the following benchmark schemes: \begin{itemize} \item \textbf{Conventional RIS-aided ISAC system (Conven):} The positions of RIS elements are fixed and uniformly distributed across the fRIS plane.
+The performance of the proposed design is evaluated against the following benchmark schemes: \begin{itemize} \item \textbf{Conven (SameNum)}: This scheme is an ISAC aided by fixed-element RIS, where the RIS has the same element number as fRIS (sparse).
 The rest of the beamforming designs follow the same procedures as proposed.

+\item \textbf{{Conven (HWL)}}: {The ISAC system is aided by a fixed-element RIS, where the elements have dense half-wavelength spacing in the same surface size.
+The rest of the optimization procedures are identical to the proposed.}